GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/positioning.md

 1. Only block elements can be `fixed` or `absolute` positioned (remember, [all HTML is hard-coded as either block or inline](supported-html-and-css.md#html-support)).

-2. The element you want positioned needs to be a top-level tag.
-Positioning won't work if the element is nested.
+2. The element you want positioned needs to be a top-level tag in the template.
+Positioning won't work if the element is nested inside another.

 3. All positioning is relative to the current PDF page